 How we’re developing the partnership

 We used WeChat to continue to exchange information.
 One specific project was to develop a Chinese aspect to our Garden to Table programme.
 We were able to ask students and teachers at our sister school questions such as: what sorts of produce should we grow to cook Chinese recipes?
 What conditions do these plants need and how do we grow them?

 Planning for future learning

 As we grow this project, the opportunities become endless.
 We could share recipes, have an online cooking show, and upload videos.
 We could even do virtual taste testing – if there is such a thing!

 We also want to set up groups of Oropi students to investigate the environmental sustainability of our gully.
 What knowledge do the Chinese students in our sister school have about tree planting for future sustainability?

 As we develop our play-based curriculum at Oropi School, we could investigate the sorts of play Chinese students like to participate in during their spare time.

-A further next step for the teachers on both sides will be sharing knowledge and examples of teaching and learning of literacy, numeracy, and language learning (namely English and Mandarin).
+Another ‘next step’ for teachers will be sharing their knowledge of teaching literacy, numeracy, and language learning (namely English and Mandarin) with each other.